To Be Fully Alive is to Be a Fully Functioning Person

 Services Provided by Counseling Centre

-- Giving orientation sessions to students.
+- Orientation sessions for students.

-- Professional Counseling services.
+- Professional counseling services.

-Valued Outcome
+Valued Outcomes

-- Nurturing psychological healing and emotional wellness.
+- Fostering psychological healing and emotional well-being.

-- Promoting health and development in personal, professional, and social life.
+- Encouraging personal, professional, and social development.